Configuring the Google and Chromebook settings, and downloading the HTTPS certificate

 - Under the Chromebook settings section:

-- To allow users to log in using connect for Chromebooks, select the Connect for Chromebooks option.
+- To allow users to log on using their Chromebook credentials, select the Connect for Chromebooks option.

 - To download the HTTPS Certificate so that you can upload it to your Google account, click Download certificate.